pluiedev/alien/README.md

  - Currently dependencies from `.deb` files are not processed, which means `.rpm` packages converted from `.deb` packages may not install correctly.

- - You can't install the package yet, and `alien` currently doesn't clean things up.

-From the original `alien`'s 8.95 release (which is to my knowledge the latest), on top of which this port is based:

- - Handling postinst script when converting to/from .slp packages.
+As well as issues that have been carried over from `alien`:

- - Alien needs to handle relocatable conffiles, partially relocatable packages, and packages that have multiple parts that relocate differently.
+ - Relocatable conffiles, partially relocatable packages, and multipart packages are not yet supported

- - RPM ghost file support.
-On conversion, make preinst move file out of the way, postinst put it back.
-Thus emulating the behavior of rpm.

- - Seems slackware packages may now incliude an install/slack-desc with a description in it
+ - RPM ghost files are not yet supported

+ - In Slackware packages, descriptions in install/slack-desc may be ignored

 ## License

-`alien` is licensed under [the GNU General Public License, version 2](LICENSE), or (at your option) any later version.
+`xenomorph` is licensed under [the GNU General Public License, version 2](LICENSE), or (at your option) any later version.

-© 2023 Leah "pluie" Chen
+© 2023–2024 Leah Amelia "pluie" Chen